neoKushan/WinformsExam/README.md

 ## Why?

 We recently had to hire a new Developer to work on some of our legacy winforms applications.
-I needed to ensure that the candiate was capable of using C# and can deal with Winforms.
+I needed to ensure that the candidate was capable of using C# and can deal with Winforms.

 ## Premise